notclickable-jordan/rainhold/readme.md

 | 4205 | Not Clickable redirect | Redirect Not Clickable to YouTube     |
 | 4206 | Tinyauth               | Tinyauth service for authentication   |

+# Caddy

+Why does Caddy use a personal Docker image?
+Because, in order to get SSL certificates through Cloudflare, I needed to use a custom build of Caddy.
+You might not if you're not using Cloudflare.

 # Troubleshooting

 ## Pocket ID